Oluw0019/cst3106_labs/README.md

 **Reason why?:** The font is firm, consistent, and easy to read, i''d have loved to use times new roman but i'd rather not.

+!!!
+I have yet to create a detailed score and combinations, but i have created their classes and filled them with titles !!!

 ### This is a screenshot of my mockup game
 ![Overall](1.png)